kaspanet/rusty-kaspa/docs/testnet11.md

 ## Setup Instructions

-Testnet11 uses a dedicated P2P port (16311) so that nodes from the usual tesnet (10) do not automatically attempt connecting to it.
+Testnet11 uses a dedicated P2P port (16311) so that nodes from the usual testnet (10) do not automatically attempt connecting to it.

 We reiterate that only the included miner should be used to maintain a level playing field.